MLB Midseason Position Power Rankings: B/R's Top 100 Players

 Now it's time for an all-encompassing look at the league's 100 best players.

-Simply put, this is meant to be a look at the best of the best here in 2017.
-Previous track record and future expectations were a non-factor, only this season's production was taken into account.
+Simply put, this is meant to be a look at the best of the best in 2017.
+Previous track record and future expectations were a non-factor; only this season's production was taken into account.

-So without further ado, let's dive into our midseason rankings.
+With that in mind, let's dive into our midseason rankings.

 The Young Guns